Good Bad Ugly: Theatrical

 Good Bad Ugly was released theatrically on 10 April 2025 in standard and EPIQ formats.
-Apart from the original Tamil language, it is also scheduled to release in the Telugu, Hindi, Kannada and Malayalam languages.
+Apart from the original Tamil language, it was also scheduled to release in the Telugu, Hindi, Kannada and Malayalam languages.
 The film was released in multiplexes of North India as a part of its Hindi release with a similar 8-week streaming rule followed by Kanguva (2024).

 Initially, the film was scheduled to release on 10 January 2025, coinciding with the occasion of Pongal.
 However, after Lyca Productions, producers of Vidaamuyarchi, announced in November 2024 that their film would release during the Pongal weekend, the release of Good Bad Ugly was facing uncertainty as Naveen Yerneni did not confirm or deny any new release window.
 In December, Adhik confirmed that the film was postponed, but the makers of Vidaamuyarchi also soon after announced that their film was postponed, leading to none of the films being released on the occasion, with the April 2025 release window for Good Bad Ugly being announced in early January.

-Good Bad Ugly was released in 2,400 shows across Tamil Nadu, becoming the largest release for a Tamil film at the state.
-The film was given a U/A (16+) certificate by the Central Board of Film Certification with a runtime of 139 minutes and 52 seconds.